 There are several potential causes of splenomegaly, and careful and thorough evaluation is often needed to find the underlying cause of splenomegaly.

-Liver disease (cirrhosis, hepatitis) is one of the most common causes and history of liver disease, abnormal physical exam findings and elevated liver enzymes in addition to abnormal liver imaging can help diagnose liver diseases.
+Liver disease (cirrhosis, hepatitis) is one of the most common causes, and a history of liver disease, abnormal physical exam findings, and elevated liver enzymes, in addition to abnormal liver imaging, can help diagnose liver diseases.

 Hematologic malignancies and metastasis shall be especially considered in patients with constitutional symptoms and weight loss.
 Abnormal peripheral blood smear and biopsy can assist in diagnosing malignancies.

-Autoimmune diseases such as rheumatoid arthritis (RA) and systemic lupus erythematosus (SLE) frequently are associates with splenomegaly.
-In RA, the presence of splenomegaly in addition to neutropenia is termed Felty syndrome.
+Autoimmune diseases such as rheumatoid arthritis (RA) and systemic lupus erythematosus (SLE) frequently are associated with splenomegaly.
+In RA, the presence of splenomegaly, in addition to neutropenia, is termed Felty syndrome.

 Patients with enlarged spleens are advised to avoid high-impact or contact sports to avoid the risk of splenic rupture.

-Patients with splenomegaly are best managed by an interprofessional team that includes a radiologist, internist, hematologist, oncologist, surgeon, nursing staff and sometimes other specialists such as rheumatologists and gastroenterologists.
-Due to a high risk of rupture, patient education is crucial, and contact sports shall be avoided in patients with splenomegaly.
+Patients with splenomegaly are best managed by an interprofessional team that includes a radiologist, internist, hematologist, oncologist, surgeon, nursing staff, and sometimes other specialists such as rheumatologists and gastroenterologists.
+Due to the high risk of rupture, patient education is crucial, and contact sports shall be avoided in patients with splenomegaly.

 The nursing staff should educate the patient on the risk of infections if they undergo splenectomy.
 Vaccination against encapsulated organisms is highly recommended prior to the splenectomy.
 All patients who have had a splenectomy should wear a medical alert bracelet explaining the absence of a spleen.
 Antibiotic prophylaxis is recommended in post-splenectomy patients undergoing surgical procedures.
 Further, careful attention must be paid to post-splenectomy patients presenting with febrile illnesses as they may require more aggressive, empiric antibiotic therapy.